bazelbuild/bazel/site/en/extending/toolchains.md

 At this point all the building blocks are assembled, and you just need to make the toolchains available to Bazel's resolution procedure.
-This is done by registering the toolchain, either in a `WORKSPACE` file using `register_toolchains()`, or by passing the toolchains' labels on the command line using the `--extra_toolchains` flag.
+This is done by registering the toolchain, either in a `MODULE.bazel` file using `register_toolchains()`, or by passing the toolchains' labels on the command line using the `--extra_toolchains` flag.